yakconsulting/spidersoftdev.github.io/content/projects/readability.md

 - Content analysis tools

 The tool's focused approach and JSON output make it particularly suitable for integration into larger content processing pipelines and automated data collection systems.

+Check it out on [RapidPI](https://rapidapi.com/slav123/api/readability) website.
+We have also dockered it.